Chapultepec, Lafayette, and The Colonia Americana Guadalajara

 Walking the streets of Guadalajara’s Colonia Americana is a romantic experience.
-Much like the historic core, there is a wealth of architectural heritage.
+Much like the historic Downtown area, there is a wealth of architectural heritage.
 However, the Colonia Americana, Lafayette, and Chapultepec were built during a different era.
-The neighborhoods, or colonias, were planned while contemplating this new philosophy about garden cities and the quality of life.
+The neighborhoods, or colonias de Guadalajara, were planned while contemplating a new philosophy about garden cities and the quality of life.
 Plus, this is where you will find the highest concentration of gourmet coffee, innovative kitchens, and hip nightlife options.
 The Colonia Americana Guadalajara is where young people prefer to spend their time because it espouses an urban cool.

 Avenida Chapultepec Guadalajara

 Chapultepec is a busy six-lane avenue running north to south from Avenida Mexico through Avenida Niños Heroes to Avenida Agustín Yáñez, with a large center median that has been turned into a park.
-On the south end, there is a monument to the Niños Heroes that has been taken over by protestors and renamed the monument of the disappeared.
+On the south end, there is a monument, the Glorieta de los Niños Héroes, that has been taken over by protestors and renamed the monument of the disappeared.
 On the north end, there is another monument and plaza that runs along with Avenida México.
 There are tall trees, fountains, and open-aired markets for your enjoyment.

 Avenida Chapultepec can be considered the bar district so the atmosphere is going to be very different on Friday night and Sunday morning.
 Many afternoons and evenings there is an open-aired cultural flea market.
 It is a very comfortable place to hang out, especially on Sundays when the streets are closed to motor vehicle traffic.
 Sometimes people refer to the area around the street as Chapultepec but I am going to use the word only to refer to that one street.